-Now that we know how you might segment a network, the question becomes why.
-And there are plenty of great reasons.
+Now that we know how and why you might decide to segment a network, let’s go over the benefits gained from network segmentation.
 You might segment a network to achieve one or all of these things:

 - Improve network visibility and monitoring

 - Control physical access to specific network equipment

 - Reduce the blast radius during an outage or attack

 - Increase network performance

 Improve visibility and monitoring

 Network segmentation improves network visibility by allowing you to introduce more points in the network where traffic can be inspected, counted, and monitored.
 For example, ensuring east-west traffic flows through a core router allows you to monitor traffic flowing between subnets.

 By ensuring different groups of devices pass through a firewall, you can apply access control lists to the traffic and enable the concept of least privilege.
 It also allows the traffic to be inspected by security tools such as the network traffic analysis tool that can evaluate for potential threats.